New Clark City Aquatic Center: Use

 The aquatics center can be used for swimming and other water sports.
 The training pool while intended as a practice venue for athletes participating in international tournaments could also be used to hold local competitions.
 The Philippine Swimming National Open was held from August 31 to September 3, 2019 as the first event.
-The facility hosted the aquatics events, including water polo, as part of the 2019 Southeast Asian Games. and it is also set to host the 2021 Asian Swimming Championships in November 2021.
+The facility hosted the aquatics events, including water polo, as part of the 2019 Southeast Asian Games. and it is also set to host the 11th Asian Age Group Championships from February 26 to March, 9 2024.